Once when I asked a Product Manager about their product vision & mission, they said it was all fluff and didn't really do anything!

 Help product managers understand the importance of product visions and what they can do to help influence it and how you can drive alignment in an organization.

-A successful PM is able to influence without authority and create change to bring alignment on decisions and direction.
+A successful PM is able to influence without authority and create change to bring alignment to decisions and direction.
 This is definitely easier said than done and what differentiates an experienced PM from a junior one.

 Updates to article